typelevel/Laika/docs/basics.md

 You can also keep the created transformer instance to reuse it with different inputs and outputs:

-    val transform = Transform from Markdown to HTML
+    val transform = Transform from ReStructuredText to HTML

     transform fromFile "hello.md" toFile "hello.html"